St. Paul Sex Crimes Lawyer

 If you're facing a sex crime charge, you need the aggressive defense our St. Paul attorneys provide.
 Throughout or 80+ years of combined experience, our lawyers have handled tens of thousands of cases, including hundreds of jury trials.
 We know the laws and the court systems, and we are well-respected in the legal community.
 When you hire us, we'll put our knowledge, skills, and resources to work for you.
 We know how important your case is to you, which is why we will never do what's convenient or easy, but what’s in your best interest.
 Our firm will zealously advocate on your behalf and will work toward a favorable outcome in your case.

 At Rogosheske, Rogosheske & Atkins, PLLC, we're ready to stand up for you and protect your rights and freedoms.
-Call our St. Paul sex crimes attorney at (651) 413-9004 today.
+Contact our St. Paul sex crimes attorney at (651) 413-9004 today.

 What Sets Us Apart